tenzir/tenzir/web/docs/formats.md

 print <field> <format>
 ```

-## Schema Inference
+## Parser Schema Inference

-In general, parsers will make a best effort to infer schemas and data types from the input.
+Parsers will make a best effort to infer schemas and data types from the input.

 Some parsers allow explicitly controlling what schema is inferred from the data.
 The following builtin parsers support setting a custom schema: